 Which are the Agile estimation techniques?
 Here we list the most popular techniques starting with the famous Planning poker.

 The basement of this Agile estimation approach is the use of story points to estimate the difficulty of tasks.

 Planning poker is based on the Fibonacci sequence, where the user stories point values can be assigned as 0, 1, 2, 3, 5, 8, 13, 20, 40, and 100.
 All of them have different levels of complexity for a certain project.

 During the session, all team members involved in the estimation process should sit together.
-Every participant has special cards with story point values.
+Every participant gets special cards with story point values.
 Then a leader figure (or a customer) reads out the user story and describes all features and requirements.
-He/she will be engaged in discussion with the team members who are estimating (and they, in turn, will discuss with one another).
+He or she will be engaged in discussion with the team members who are estimating (and they, in turn, will discuss with one another).
 The questions for clarification to the owner or customer can be asked at this stage.

 Planning poker is not perfect for large teams, or when there are many items for estimating.